rayaschroeder/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is a function and any data it needs in order to run.
+That data can be stored inside the function or outside of the function.

 2. Study the following code, then answer the questions below.

 ```js